PGMY/q2w3-fixed-widget/readme.txt

 2. Javascript errors on page.
 Commonly caused by buggy plugins.
 Check javascript console of your browser.
 If you find errors, try to locate and fix its source.
 3. No `wp_head()` and `wp_footer()` functions in template.
 Check header.php and footer.php files of your active theme.

+= Why the plugin is not working in Chrome (and other Webkit based browsers)? =

+Check your CSS files for these two instructions:
+`-webkit-backface-visibility:hidden;`
+and
+`-webkit-transform: translate3d(0,0,0);`
+Then disable them and see the result.

 = I have a responsive theme.
 How can I make the plugin compatible with it? =

 For responsive compatibility I found only one approach: to disable plugin when mobile device detected or when browser window width is less then specified value.